Infection Control Statement

 Detailed post-infection reviews are carried out across the whole health economy for cases of C. difficile infection and Meticillin Resistant Staphylococcus aureus (MRSA) blood stream infections.
 This includes reviewing the care given by the GP and other primary care colleagues.
 Any learning is identified and fed back to the surgery for actioning.

-This year the surgery has been involved in one C. difficile case reviews and zero MRSA blood stream infection reviews.
-Feedback has included: Patient diagnosed and treated as inpatient in hospital.
+This year the surgery has been involved in 0 C. difficile case reviews and 0 MRSA blood stream infection reviews.

 Audits: